 Industry and SMEs

-Energy management in industrial environments is a complex topic that requires advanced engineering skills.
-Exenci possesses years of experience in this field, working along with industrial managers in many countries (France, Turkey, India) and has a solid knowledge of industrial processes and energy optimization methods (eg compressed air, industrial refrigeration, Steam production, boiler room, pumping etc.) adapted to different cultural and normative environments.
+We have years of experience in the field with industrial managers in various countries, as well as a detailed knowledge of industrial processes and energy optimization methods (i.e. compressed air, industrial refrigeration, steam production, boiler room, pumping, furnace and thermal processes, etc.) adapted to different normative environments.

-Exenci operates at the strategy and planning level in partnership with public decision-makers to support the implementation of public policies in the industry sector.
-Exenci also intervenes at the operational level on the adaptation of industries to the new environmental and energy standards, the modifications and optimizations of processes, the control of consumption, etc.
+We intervene not only at a strategic level in partnership with public authorities to support the implementation of their policies, but also at the operational level regarding the adaptation to the new standards, the optimization of processes and the control of the consumption.

-Creating more pleasant territories, in a comprehensive strategy that must include energy control, preservation of local resources, energy independence and citizen integration, etc. – is also a lever for local development that creates jobs and enhances the value of the territory.
+Creating more harmonious territories whit a comprehensive strategy that must include the control of energy, the preservation of local resources and the energy independence is also a lever for local development creating jobs and enhancing those territory.

 In many developing countries where we execute our missions, it is important that public policies regarding energy efficiency are not separated from public policies regarding economic development.
 These issues must be treated in parallel.

 We master the entire range of public policies, from the conception of their strategy to their implementation.
 Our strength is to rely on the context and reality in a country.

 The communication that must be implemented within the framework of public policies must not be neglected.
 It is often a cross-cutting element inherent to all institutional projects.
 In this respect, over the course of our missions we have acquired a certain know-how, necessary for these actions.